All riders should learn motocross and dirt riding.

-Again, the untrained Survival Instinct will cause you to 1) Tense up with panic; 2) Chop the gas; 3) Jab the brakes; 4) Bike stands up and you don’t know how to steer; 5) Your vision tunnels down and is locked on where the bike is headed, instead of where it should be headed; and 6) Kablooie!
+Again, the untrained Survival Instinct will cause you to 1) Tense up with panic; 2) Chop the gas; 3) Jab the brakes; 4) Bike stands up and you don’t know how to steer; 5) Your vision tunnels down and is locked on where the bike is headed, instead of where it should be heading; and 6) Kablooie!
 (Crash.)

 Dirt riding trains you to focus your vision on where you want to go regardless of what the tyres are doing.
-Your bike may be sliding and buckling around like a wild horse but your throttle control, steering, even braking actions WILL submit themselves to where you look.
+Your bike may be sliding and buckling around like a wild horse but your throttle control, steering, and braking actions WILL submit themselves to where you look.

 Keith Code said in his video, “Whatever great skills you have is only as good as your visual skills.”